Jean-Baptiste-Lasselle/about-aws-iam-roles-and-k8s/README.md

 Events:  <none>
 ```

-( `XXXXXXXXXX` is me obfuscating a valeu that any way, will be different for you )
+( `XXXXXXXXXX` is me obfuscating a value that any way, will be different for you )